-Should you observe violations against these rules, please contact the EGU23 person of trust (links available from the Virtual Conference Centre’s Entrance Hall as well as the physical Information Desk in the Austria Centre Vienna and information desks in all other virtual and physical session rooms, by speaking to the trained Conference Assistants) and/or send an email to email@example.com.
+Should you observe violations against these rules, please contact the EGU23 person of trust.
+You can do this by visiting the EGU Information desk on the Yellow Level, asking a conference assistant for help and/or send an email to email@example.com.
 Messages to this address are treated confidentially.
 More advice for what you can do if you are a bystander to harassment or any other form of discrimination can be found in this blog post written by our EDI Working Group members: How to EGU23: help us ensure a safe and inclusive EGU23

 Accessibility at EGU23